kevyli9/tldr_project/data/README.md

 **Data**
 Raw data input ('HIT_input.csv'):
 * This input is the CSV we upload to MTurk when releasing our HIT.
 The file contains the individual sentences of articles.
+* Total number of columns: 3 + number of sentences in the article with the most sentences (3 attention checks + sentences in the articles)
+* Column 0: article url
+* Column 1: first sentence
+* Column 2: pos_qual_ctrl1 ('Please click on this sentence.')
+* Column 5: neg_qual_ctrl ('Please do NOT click on this sentence.')
+* Column 9: pos_qual_ctrl2 ('Please click on this sentence.')
+* Other columns: sentences in the articles with the order preserved
+* For articles that don't have the maximum number of sentences, the extra input columns are filled with an asterisk ('*')

 Format of input for QC module ('sample_QC_input.csv'):
 * Our QC module will directly take as input the HIT results CSV from MTurk.
 We make use of the 'WorkTimeInSeconds' to confirm that the worker spent at least 1 minute on their HIT, else their vote is not counted.